BOARD OF DIRECTORS

 Dr. Tweed also serves on the board of the Sequoia Natural History Association and lectures frequently on subjects related to the history and natural history of California.
 He was a featured speaker at the recent National Park Institute organized by the University of California, Merced.
 Together with his wife Frances, he resides in Three Rivers.

 She holds a B.A. in Geography from Humboldt State University, and has a certificate from Sonoma State University in Green Building, a LEED certification program.
 In 2009 Kim was awarded a U.S Department of Interior, Partners in Conservation Award for her work on the Giacomini Wetlands in Marin County.
-She is a licensed pilot and enjoys flying adventures with her husband.
-Kim lives in Sonoma County with her husband; they have two children and three grandchildren.
+She is a licensed pilot and enjoyed flying adventures with her husband.
+Kim lives in Sonoma County has two children and three grandchildren.

 Teri Van Huss is a child of the Southwest and the outdoors – born in Texas, raised in Arizona, grew to adulthood in northwestern New Mexico, and landed in Visalia, California in 1994, her husband’s home.
 Teri’s work life has included bookkeeping/accounting, office administration, word processing and report production in the fields of agriculture, archaeology and biology, general environmental consulting.